 How to submit an entry?

-- To enter a project into the competition, submit your project outcome (e.g. a PDF, a poster, a presentation, a dashboard, or a link) as an entry to the SciLifeLab Data Repository.
+- Submit your project outcome (e.g. a PDF, a poster, a presentation, a dashboard, or a link) as an entry to the SciLifeLab Data Repository.
 You can log in with your Swedish university user ID or, if you are not affiliated with a Swedish university, you can get in touch with the SciLifeLab Data Centre at email@example.com to obtain an account.

 - Any newly generated data, code and other materials should be made publicly available as part of the SciLifeLab Data Repository item submitted as an entry.